 In order to determine the most appropriate level of care for treatment, it is important to have an assessment completed by an eating disorder specialist.
 Some individuals may initially require care in a more acute environment in order to achieve medical and/or psychiatric stabilization.
 Having comprehensive treatment is also necessary for addressing the many complex factors that may be involved with orthorexia.

 As with Anorexia, Bulimia, and Binge Eating Disorder, there is hope for recovery and freedom from the bondage involved with Orthorexia.
-The battle for recovery and freedom can often feel isolating, but you do not have to fight alone.
+The battle for recovery and freedom can often feel isolating, but you must first understand Orthorexia to begin the healing.

 De Souza, Mary Jand.
 “The Female Athlete Triad”.
 Powerbar.
 Accessed 10 September 2013.